Last Updated on March 14, 2023

 As you can see, pasteurization methods can differ.
 But when the right pasteurization temperature is not achieved, possible pathogenic microbes can contaminate the cheese and cause health risks.
 If you’re ever unsure, just heat the cheese up to make it safe.

-During pregnancy, it’s best to opt for pasteurized Swiss cheese that uses the proper pasteurization temperature and techniques.
-Cheeses usually state on the label whether they are pasteurized or not.
+During pregnancy, it’s best to opt for pasteurized ones that use the proper pasteurization temperature and techniques.
+Cheeses usually state on the food label whether they are pasteurized or not.

-Some pasteurized Swiss cheese you can find in the market that are safe for pregnancy include:
+Some pasteurized kind of these cheeses you can find in the market that are safe for pregnancy include: